Santorini

 • Just 12 suites, all with private terrace and direct caldera view

-• Spa with treatment cabins carved into volcanic rock, hammam
+• Spa with treatment cabins carved into the volcanic rock, hammam

 • Infinity pool heated to 28°C, open 24/7 for residents